V-Sekai-fire/aria-character-core/decisions/100-extract-scheduler-remove-mcp.md

 - Mix tasks for MCP interaction

 The core scheduling functionality is valuable and should be preserved, but the MCP protocol layer should be removed to simplify the architecture.

+**Note (v0.2.0):** This removal is temporary for architectural simplification.
+MCP restoration is planned for future development phases with improved design.

 ## Decision